ibaucells/entailment_based_catalan_tc/README.md

 This is the repo for the paper "[*Entailment-based Task Transfer for Catalan Text Classification in Small Data Regimes*]", which will be published in the SEPLN 2023 congress.

-1. Code to reformulate a Text Classification (TC) dataset as entailment.
-Arguments:
+## 1. Code to reformulate a Text Classification (TC) dataset as entailment.
+Arguments for cls_to_nli.py:

 - --data_path: Specifies the path to the dataset in HF used for classification.
 - --data_split: Specifies the data split to be used (e.g., "train", "test", "validation").